Chapter 6 Om

 “Incomparably more glorious than Rome is that heavenly city in which for victory you have truth; for dignity, holiness; for peace, felicity; for life, eternity.”
 (City of God bk 2 Ch 29)

 In modern times, the civilization myth began again when Hitler wanted to be the chosen one who was destined to start a Reich.
-In reality, the world has no purpose, and the universe was never created out of supernatural essence.
+In reality, the world has no inherent purpose, and the universe was never created from a supernatural essence.
 Hitler’s sense of mystical destiny never happened; the Reich lost the war.

 After the eternal kingdom fails, the Babe will take the cowardly way out by shooting itself in its bunker.
 Unfortunately, throughout history, the Babe is born again as civilizations have a habit of rebuilding themselves.
-Fortunately, the Babe will never be fully successful since the false purpose of civilization cannot happen, and the utopia ends up a nightmare.
+Fortunately, the Babe will never be fully successful, as the false purpose of civilization cannot be achieved, and the utopia ends up a nightmare.
 Once the lie becomes known, One would learn that it must go back to what it was before One became the Babe, but One cannot go back if it destroyed the Grove while becoming the Babe.

 The Babe rescues the creative mother from the material world, and the mother becomes the cup to pour the water of death when civilization uses the environment in unnatural ways.
 Southern Iraq was once a wet place (Al-Sheikhly, 2017).
 Civilization killed Tiamat and turned the Absu swamp into a desert.
-Though the drying in Africa and the Middle East could have been natural, domesticated animals eating too much vegetation also contributed to the environmental damage (Wright, 2017).
-The oldest civilizations grew in green places that were turned into bare sand.
+Although the drying in Africa and the Middle East could have been natural, the domestication of animals and their excessive consumption of vegetation also contributed to environmental damage (Wright, 2017).
+The oldest civilizations developed in lush, fertile areas that were later transformed into barren deserts.
 Iraq became the mother of modern civilization, and nations still fight over that piece of southern Iraq, where industry drains the Earth of its fossil deposits, turning the blood into smog and poisoning the rest of the planet.
 Look at what has happened in those scenes of the oil wells burning in the desert during the Gulf War.
 The area is rumored to have been the Garden of Eden.

 Section 4: The Wealth of Nations